Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Effective Field Theory of Higher Spin in Gravity

-Conjecture \ref{Kerrdeformation} then stipulates that the new multipolar Wilson coefficient at S$^4$ in eq.~\eqref{nmcto6pn}, after proper normalization, satisfies C$_{E^2S^4}=1$ for rotating BHs in standard GR, as in:
+Conjecture \ref{Kerrdeformation} then stipulates that the new spin-induced multipolar Wilson coefficient in eq.~\eqref{nmcto6pn} in the NLO quartic-in-spin sectors at the $5$PN order, after the proper normalization, satisfies that C$_{E^2S^4}$ is of order $1$ for rotating BHs in standard GR, as in:

-where here the Wilson coefficient has been indeed rendered dimensionless, and normalized according to the symmetry of the operator.
-We derived the Feynman rule from this operator in \cite{Levi:2020lfn}.
+where here the Wilson coefficient was indeed rendered dimensionless, and normalized according to the symmetry of the operator, and the operator is written in terms of its fully symmteric and tracless rank-$4$ $SO(3)$ tensor components.
+Notice that the traces that are removed from the spin-induced multipolar operator constitute tidal deformations, and are accounted for in the respective point-mass and quadratic-in-spin operators/sectors, similar to what happened in the quadratic-in-spin sectors as detailed in \cite{Kim:2022bwv} and \cite{Mandal:2022ufb}.
+The Feynman rule due to this operator, recalling that all indices in our Feynman rules are Euclidean, reads: \bea \int dt \, \frac{C_{E^2S^4}}{8m^3}\Big[S^iS^jS^kS^l \phi,_{ij}\phi,_{kl}-\frac{4}{7}S^2S^iS^j\phi,_{ik}\phi,_{jk} +\frac{2}{35}S^4\phi,_{ij}\phi,_{ij}\Big], \eea that is a two-graviton coupling of the KK scalar field as in \cite{Levi:2020lfn}.

+The two conjectures above can be jointly stated as one conjecture for the general effective point-particle theory of Kerr BHs: \begin{conjecture*} Rotating black holes in Einstein's theory of gravity (in $4$ spacetime dimensions) are captured by an effective point-particle theory, which contains an infinite set of only spin-induced multipolar-deformation operators, whose Wilson coefficients are of order unity, once their dimensions and symmetry factors are accounted for. \end{conjecture*}

-At this stage one final key point should be made regarding the construction of our EFT, and of EFTs in general.
+At this stage an additional point should be made regarding the construction of our EFT of a spinning particle, and of EFTs in general.
 EFTs are devised to be an efficient and economic tool for precision computations.
-Therefore, if operators can be postponed to higher perturbative orders, using EOMs of the lower-order effective theory, namely such operators are redundant, then they should indeed be removed already from the theory (albeit, if left in the effective theory, their onset in the observables will anyway be delayed to higher orders).
+Therefore, when operators can be shifted to higher perturbative orders, using EOMs of the lower-order effective theory, namely when such operators are redundant, then they should indeed be removed at the level of the effective theory already (albeit, if left in the EFT, their onset in the observables will anyway be postponed to higher perturbative orders).
 According to this general EFT philosophy, we argued e.g.~in \cite{Levi:2015msa} for possible linear-in-curvature operators, that could be recast as quadratic in the curvature, and higher order in the spin, using lower-order EOMs, and thus are omitted from the effective theory.